 Set the Default Investigate View

-The default Investigate view is set in the global User Preferences dialog (in the upper right corner of the NetWitness Suite browser window, select ).
+The default Investigate view is set in the global User Preferences dialog (in the upper right corner of the NetWitness Platform browser window, select ).

 The User Preferences dialog shows your current preferences for the Investigate view.
-You can select the default view when you open Investigate here: Navigate view, Events view, Event Analysis view, Hosts view, Files view, or Malware Analysis view.
+You can select the default view when you open Investigate here: Event Analysis view, Hosts view, or Files view.

-The global user preferences are described in detail in the NetWitness Suite Getting Started Guide.
-Go to the Master Table of Contents for NetWitness Logs & Packets 11.x to find all NetWitness Suite 11.x documents.
+The global user preferences are described in detail in the NetWitness Platform Getting Started Guide.
+Go to the Master Table of Contents to find all NetWitness Platform Logs & Network 11.x documents.

-In Version 11.1, you can set preferences relevant to the Event Analysis view.
+In Version 11.1 and later, you can set preferences relevant to the Event Analysis view.
 The preferences selected here persist per user and are available whenever the specific user logs in to the application.

 To set default values for working in the Event Analysis view: